 For years, I thought physical touch was my primary love language.
 Recently, I took Gary Chapman’s online quiz and realized that Quality Time is my primary love language with Physical Touch and Words of Affirmation each coming in at a close second.
 Considering how much I ask Eric to spend time with me (e.g., please watch this TV show with me… please let’s go out to eat together, etc.) my new love language discovery makes sense; yet, a few years back, you would not have believed that physical touch was not my first love language.

-As a child, I was the one who was constantly hugging or laying on someone.
+As a child, I was constantly hugging or laying on someone.
 Even though I was a tall child, I remember asking my dad to pick me up and carry me around until I was eight years old.
 When I was fifteen, I sat in my poor grandmother’s lap and wanted to be cuddled.
-While she probably loved the thought of me being “a little girl” again, it had to have hurt her legs and back! ~ frown~ When Dad was watching TV, I’d crawl up on the bed behind him so I could snuggle up to him.
-I was that child, and later adult, who was always hugging someone.
-I was also born to snuggle!
+Though she probably loved the thought of me being “a little girl” again, it had to have hurt her legs and back!
+When Dad was watching TV, I’d crawl up on the bed behind him so I could snuggle up to him.
+I was that child (and, later, adult) who was always hugging someone.
+I was born to snuggle!

 Recommendations for Showing Love through Physical Touch:

 Though everyone is different in the types of touch they prefer, hugs are typically the end all be all to those who speak “touch-ese.”
 Do you remember how often the family in the television show Full House hugged each other?
 It may seem overwhelming to some, but physical touchers do not see anything abnormal about it.
 Hugs are good for anytime, anywhere!
 The closing prayer at church?
 Time for a hug!
 Waiting to get into a concert?
 Time for a hug!
 Leaving to go to the grocery store?
 Time for a hug!